tgvaughan/remaster/README.md

-Remaster
+ReMASTER
 ========

-Remaster is a complete rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).
+ReMASTER is a complete rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) tree simulation package for [BEAST 2](https://beast2.org).